ramparvathaneni1/selenium-toDos-walkthrough/README.md

 })
 ```

-driver = await new selenium.Builder().forBrowser('chrome').build();: We create a new WebDriver instance for the firefox browser using Selenium's Builder class.
+driver = await new selenium.Builder().forBrowser('chrome').build();: We create a new WebDriver instance for the chrome browser using Selenium's Builder class.
 This is where we specify the browser to be used.

 await driver.manage().window().maximize();: We maximize the browser window to ensure that the web application is displayed clearly during testing.